-The SETAC office should be contacted advice on workshop organization, input on tentative dates and locations, typical funding requirements, etc. The proposal should contain sufficient detail (usually 5-6 pages minimum) to enable an initial screening review based on the aforementioned criteria by SWC.
+The SETAC office should be contacted advice on workshop organization, input on tentative dates and locations, typical funding requirements, etc. The proposal should contain sufficient detail (usually 5-6 pages minimum) to enable an initial screening review based on the aforementioned criteria by the technical review team and the Council / Board.
 The proposal should follow the outline provided in Section VI of this SOP.
-Additional specifics on workshop development, particularly venue selection, are provided in Annex I. It is strongly recommended that this proposal be submitted to the SETAC office at least one year prior to the proposed workshop date.
+It is strongly recommended that this proposal be submitted to the SETAC office at least one year prior to the proposed workshop date.

 SETAC office staff will forward the proposal to a technical review team composed of three to six individuals.
-The technical review team will be identified by cooperation between the science manager, the publication manager, and the chair(s) of the Global Science Committee and can include members of the Global Science Committee, the editorial boards, the IG steering committees, and the membership at large.
+The technical review team will be identified by cooperation between the science manager, the publication manager, and the chair(s) of the relevant science committee and can include members of the science committee, the editorial boards, the IG steering committees, and the membership at large.
 Care should be taken that the review team represents scientific expertise on the topic as well as diversity in sector and geography.
 The technical review team should be instructed to maintain confidentiality.

-The technical review team will review the proposal for scientific merit within 30 days, then forward their comments and recommendation through the SETAC office to the SWC.
-If the SWC feels that the proposal meets the criteria sufficiently, it will approve the workshop in principle and request the preparation of a definitive, final planning document with detailed events and deadlines from the Organizing Committee and a budget from the organizing SETAC office.
+The technical review team will review the proposal for scientific merit within 30 days, then forward their comments and recommendation to the Council / Board.
+If the Council / Board feels that the proposal meets the criteria sufficiently, it will approve the workshop in principle and request the preparation of a definitive, final planning document with detailed events and deadlines from the Organizing Committee and a budget from the organizing SETAC office.